We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 I am an orthopaedic surgeon with sub specialist expertise in spinal surgery; I have a specific interest in the cervical spine, degenerative conditions and spinal tumours.
-I have also trained in less invasive techniques and I commonly use the Wiltse approach for my Lumbar surgery which leads to less soft tissue injury.
+I have also trained in less invasive techniques and I commonly use the Wiltse approach for my lumbar surgery, which leads to less soft tissue injury.

 I started my surgical training by studying at Leicester Medical School where I qualified in 1999.
 I then went to the Yorkshire School of Surgery for my core training and Greater Manchester for my higher surgical training.
 Once I obtained my CCT I did my fellowship at the prestigious Royal Orthopaedic Hospital in Birmingham.

-I am regularly involved in teaching the junior doctors and spinal fellows and I am a participating member of the British Spinal Registry and regularly conducts audits of my practice to improve patient services.
+I am regularly involved in teaching the junior doctors and spinal fellows and I am a participating member of the British Spinal Registry and regularly conduct audits of my practice to improve patient services.

 Research interests: Less invasive surgical techniques, imaging of the spine.

 Special clinical interests: Cervical spine surgery, degenerative spine, spinal tumours.

 In my spare time I enjoy playing chess and badminton.Back to top

 |Telephone||For appointments at Spire Elland 01422 324041 or Spire Regency 01625 505412|

 02 November 2019

 01 November 2019